-Students attending the Paul Cuffee School will have the option of riding the school bus to school, unless they live less than one mile from the school (for the Middle School, students living less than 1.5 miles from the school are not eligible for the school bus; for the High School, students living less than 3 miles from the school are not eligible for the school bus).
-Each year the School sends the names and addresses of all Paul Cuffee students to the Providence School Department, which arranges bus transportation for each child and informs parents about where and when their child will be picked up and dropped off after school.
+Students attending the Paul Cuffee School will have the option of riding the school bus to school, unless they live less than one mile from the school (for the Middle School, students living less than 1.5 miles from the school are not eligible for the school bus; Each year the School sends the names and addresses of all Paul Cuffee students to the Providence School Department, which arranges bus transportation for each child and informs parents about where and when their child will be picked up and dropped off after school.
 The school will help families stay informed about bus transportation and will relay information regarding buses as it becomes available.
 Families wishing to change pick-up or drop-off arrangements should do so by contacting Paul Cuffee School, which will then notify the Providence School Department of Transportation.
 Specific questions about late buses or items left on the bus should be directed to the bus yard at 943-7536.